 Notes

-Store leftovers in the fridge in an airtight container for no longer than 3 days.
-You can also freeze this meal for up to 3 months.
+– Store leftover hash in airtight container in the fridge for up to 3 days.
+You can also freeze it for up to 3 months.

 Nutrition